 file's contents appear similar to what is shown here:

 auto.cnf file is automatically generated;

-you should not attempt to write or modify this file.
+do not attempt to write or modify this file.

 Also beginning with MySQL 5.6, when using MySQL replication, masters